 transdermal–a technique of administration in which the drug is administered by patch or iontophoresis through skin.

 transmucosal–a technique of administration in which the drug is administered across mucosa such as intranasal, sublingual or rectal.

 anomaly: deviation from the normal anatomic structure, growth, development or function; an abnormality.

 ANSI/ADA/ISO Tooth Numbering System: See Specification No. 3950.

 anterior: Mandibular and maxillary centrals, laterals and cuspids.
-The designation of permanent anterior teeth in the Universal/National tooth numbering system include teeth 6 through 11 (maxillary), and 22 through 27 (mandibular); primary teeth in the Universal/National tooth numbering system are designated C through H (maxillary), and M through R (mandibular).
-Also refers to the teeth and tissues located towards the front of the mouth.
+The codes for anterior teeth in the Universal/National Tooth Numbering System are 6 through 11 (maxillary), and 22 through 27 (mandibular) for permanent dentition; C through H (maxillary), and M through R (mandibular) for primary dentition.
+This is also a term that, in general, refers to the teeth and tissues located towards the front of the mouth.

 apex: The tip or end of the root end of the tooth.

 apexification: The process of induced root development to encourage the formation of a calcified barrier in a tooth with immature root formation or an open apex.
 May involve the placement of an artificial apical barrier prior to nonsurgical endodontic obturation.

 apexogenesis: Vital pulp therapy performed to encourage continued physiological formation and development of the tooth root.